Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Introduction

-The example described above is certainly not one-off, and in fact we will show later how there are far worse examples for different algorithms from the literature on fair allocations.
-More broadly, we believe that this is an issue that can arise in many problems where the inputs are assumed to be cardinal preferences.
-After all, it is not hard to imagine scenarios from our own lives where most of us would find it hard to attribute exact numerical values to our preferences.
-Now, of course, it is easy to see that if we insist on resolving this issue completely---meaning, if we insist that the agent making the `mistake' should not experience any change in their outcome---then it cannot be done in any interesting way as long as we allow the `mistakes' to be arbitrary and also insist that the algorithm be deterministic.\footnote{Although there is work on randomized fair allocations (e.g., \cite{bogo01, budi13}), as pointed out by \citet{car16}, randomization is not appropriate for many practical fair division settings where the outcomes are just used once.} However, what if we make some assumption on the type of `mistakes' the agents might commit?
-For instance, what if we make a mild assumption that any `mistake' reported by the agent at least maintains the underlying ordinal information?
-That is, being more specific in the context of our example, what if we assume that if an agent considers good $g$ to be the $r$-th highest valued good according to their true preference, then in the `mistake' too this information is maintained?
-Note that this is indeed the case in the example mentioned above, and so, more broadly, these are the kind of scenarios that we consider in this paper.
-Our goal is to try and address the issue that we observe in the example, and intuitively we want to design algorithms were an agent does not experience a large change in their utility as long as their report is only off by a little (and as long as the report maintains the ordinal information in their true preference).
+The example described above is certainly not one-off, and in fact we will show later how there are far worse examples for different fair division algorithms.
+More broadly, we believe that this is an issue that can arise in many problems where the inputs are assumed to be cardinal values.
+After all, it is not hard to imagine scenarios where many of us may find it hard to convert our preferences to precise numerical values.
+Now, of course, it is easy to see that if we insist on resolving this issue completely---meaning, if we insist that the agent making the `mistake' should not experience any change in their outcome---then it cannot be done in any interesting way as long as we allow the `mistakes' to be arbitrary and also insist that the algorithm be deterministic.\footnote{Although there is work on randomized fair allocations (e.g., \cite{bogo01, budi13}), as pointed out by \citet{car16}, randomization is not appropriate for many practical fair division settings where the outcomes are just used once.} However, it is possible to impose some structure on the `mistakes' made by agents.
+For example, in many settings, it might be reasonable to assume that agents are able to, at a minimum, maintain the underlying ordinal structure of their preferences.
+That is, if an agent considers good $g$ to be the $r$-th highest valued good according to their true preference, then this information is also maintained in the `mistake'.
+Note that this is indeed the case in the example above, and so, more broadly, this is the setting we consider.
+Our goal in this paper is to try and address the issue that we observe in the example, and intuitively we want to design algorithms where an agent does not experience a large change in their utility as long as their report is only off by a little.